boostorg/gil/doc/histogram/extend.rst

         }
     }

-Now lets get to the main code.
+Now lets get to the usage example.

 .. code-block:: cpp